Deputy College Principal

 Junior School Principal

-Anthea Jamieson is the Assistant Principal for the Junior School at Hazel Glen College.
+Anthea Jamieson is the Campus Principal for the Junior School at Hazel Glen College.
 She has extensive experience working in a variety of different educational settings including Primary schools and specialist settings with children “at risk” and their families.
 Anthea brings strong curriculum knowledge to this position and has been a presenter of Government initiatives and curriculum models to schools, parents and teachers.

 Anthea has held many leadership positions focusing on curriculum initiatives and building staff capacity.
 She has also worked as an instructional coach mentoring teachers to enhance current skills and acquire new practices.